 Current or Transfer Students

-Current or transfer students with a cumulative GPR of 3.5 or better can apply for admission to Biology Honors by submitting a request including a brief (less than 300 word) statement describing your interest and motivation for joining Biology Honors to Dr. Duncan MacKenzie, Director of Biology Honors.
+Current or transfer students with a cumulative GPR of 3.5 or better can apply for admission to Biology Honors by submitting a request including a brief (less than 300 word) statement describing your interest and motivation for joining Biology Honors to Dr. Kathy Ryan, Director of Biology Honors.
 Please email requests to firstname.lastname@example.org.
 When applying, students should keep in mind that they will need to fulfill all Honors requirements, particularly Biology 213 or 214 Honors.
-It is recommended that current or transfer students meet first with Dr. MacKenzie during his office hours (Fridays from 9:30-11:00 in 100B Butler Hall) to determine whether they can satisfy all requirements.
+It is recommended that current or transfer students meet first with Dr. Ryan during her office hours to determine whether they can satisfy all requirements.

 Participants in the University Honors Program